-- A. Procurement by micro-purchases.
-Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold.
+- A. Micro-purchases.
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold of \$10,000, as may be amended from time to time.
 To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
-Micro-purchases may be awarded without soliciting competitive quotations if the Board considers the price to be reasonable.
-Note: See 105 ILCS 5/10-20.21 and sample policy 4:60, Purchases and Contracts. - B. Procurement by small purchase procedures.
-Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, or other property that do not cost more than the Simplified Acquisition Threshold.
-If small purchase procedures are used, price or rate quotations must be obtained from an adequate number of qualified sources. - C. Procurement by sealed bids (formal advertising).
-Bids are publicly solicited and a firm fixed price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
+Micro-purchases may be awarded without soliciting competitive quotations if the Board considers the price to be reasonable based on research, experience, purchase history, or other information and documents it maintains..
+Note: See 105 ILCS 5/10-20.21 and policy 4:60, Purchases and Contracts. - B. Small purchase procedures.
+Small purchase procedures may be used for the acquisition of property or services, the aggregate dollar amount of which is higher than the micro-purchase threshold but does not exceed the Simplified Acquisition Threshold of \$250,000, as may be amended from time to time .
+If small purchase procedures are used, price or rate quotations must be obtained from an adequate number of qualified sources as determined appropriate by the District.

+- C. Sealed bids.
+Bids are publicly solicited, and a firm fixed price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
 Note: 105 ILCS 5/10-20.21 requires "lowest responsible bidder."
-The sealed bid method is the preferred method for procuring construction, if the conditions in 2 C.F.R. §200.320(c)(1) apply.
-If sealed bids are used, the requirements in 2 C.F.R. §200.320(c)(2) apply.
-Note: 105 ILCS 5/10-20.21 requires sealed bids. - D. Procurement by competitive proposals.
-The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed price or cost-reimbursement type contract is awarded.
+The sealed bid method is the preferred method for procuring construction if the conditions in 2 C.F.R. §200.320(c)(1) apply.
+If sealed bids are used, the requirements in 2 C.F.R. §200.320(b)(1)(ii) apply.
+Note: 105 ILCS 5/10-20.21 requires sealed bids. - D. Proposals.
+The use of proposals is a procurement method either a fixed price or cost-reimbursement type contract is awarded.
 It is generally used when conditions are not appropriate for the use of sealed bids.
-If this method is used, the requirements in 2 C.F.R. §200.320(d) apply.
-Note: 105 ILCS 5/10-20.21 requires sealed bids. - E. Procurement by noncompetitive proposals.
-Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source and may be used only when one or more of the circumstances in §200.320(f) apply.
+Proposals must be solicited from an adequate number of qualified offerors If this method is used, the requirements in 2 C.F.R. §200.320(b)(2) apply.
+Note: 105 ILCS 5/10-20.21 requires sealed bids. - E. Noncompetitive procurement.
+Procurement by noncompetitive proposals is procurement may be used only when one or more of the circumstances in §200.320(c) apply : (1) the cost does not exceed the micro-purchase threshold; (2) the item is available only from a single source; (3) public exigency or emergency will not permit a delay resulting from publicizing a competitive solicitation; (4) the awarding agency or pass-through entity expressly authorizes a noncompetitive procurement in response to a written request from the District; or (5) after solicitation of a number of sources, the District determines competition is inadequate.
 Note: 50 ILCS 510/ may conflict with this regulation.